Western powers congratulate Kenya on poll, not Kenyatta

 But Kenyatta's supporters may see them as a climbdown from the words of Ambassador Johnnie Carson, Washington's top diplomat to Africa, who before the vote cautioned that "choices have consequences" - seen as a clear hint about America's preferred outcome.

-Western powers have a delicate path to tread in their dealings with Kenyatta, who is accused of organizing tribal violence in the wake of the disputed 2007 election.
+Western powers have a delicate path to tread in their dealings with Kenyatta, who is accused of organising tribal violence in the wake of the disputed 2007 election.

-Citing the need for the organizers of the deadly fighting five years ago to be held to account, they are determined that the ICC process be seen through.
+Citing the need for the organisers of the deadly fighting five years ago to be held to account, they are determined that the ICC process be seen through.

-But they will be reluctant to jeopardize long-held diplomatic, trade and military ties with Kenya, the lynchpin of east Africa's regional economy and a key ally in the U.S.-led war against militant Islam.
+But they will be reluctant to jeopardise long-held diplomatic, trade and military ties with Kenya, the lynchpin of east Africa's regional economy and a key ally in the U.S.-led war against militant Islam.

 Kenyatta said in his acceptance speech that he and his team would cooperate with all international institutions and that he expected the international community to respect Kenya's sovereignty.